 French Bulldog puppies are clever and free-spirited dogs.
 Their cleverness can sometimes manifest as stubbornness and that might lead to some difficulties while training.
 They can be excellent students if they are properly motivated.
 They love yummy treats, praise, and if possible, a belly rub in exchange for a well-performed trick.
 Keeping training sessions short and fun is the best way to keep the Frenchie alert, motivated, and attentive.

 Socialization, potty training, and leash training should be done early to avoid any unpleasant surprises.
 These pups are known to be highly affectionate and family-devoted dogs.
 French Bulldogs are not usually happy to be left alone for extended periods of time and some might even be prone to separation anxiety.
 To avoid any destructive behavior, it is best to practice absence when they are still very young.

 Get more insight on raising a new puppy from our New Puppy Owner Guide.

 The French Bulldog, commonly known as “the Frenchie” or “Bouledogue Francais”, is believed to have emerged at the beginning of the 19th century in Nottingham England as a smaller version of the English Bulldog.

-Greatly admired by lace workers in Nottingham as both companion pets and utility dogs, the Toy dogs would accompany their owners to work and keep their factories rodent-free.
+Greatly admired by lace workers (lace makers) in Nottingham as both companion pets and utility dogs, the Toy dogs would accompany their owners to work and keep their factories rodent-free.
 When the Industrial Revolution in England began, workers were being replaced by automated machines, and jobs grew scarce.
 The lace workers emigrated to Normandy France taking their treasured utility and companion dogs with them.